jacobbroughton/eCommerce-WebApp/README.md

     * Add / remove columns
 * Make categories searchable / link correctly
 * Fix close modal button bug (Opens single page)
+* Add "automotive parts", "tools" categories
+* Let users delete saved listings

 # Incomplete
 - Add share button
     - Have link pop up in modal under button (input)
+- Hide "Load More" button when there is no more to show
 - Turn scroll events off for listings page when modal is opened
+- Add delete button for each listing
 - Let users edit their profile info, and add new info
 - Add search functionality
 - Adjust image resize